Coupling Brownian loop soups and random walk loop soups at all polynomial scales: Introduction

 where $\wt q_d(n)$ is the total mass of all random walk loops on $\Zb^d$ with length $2n$ rooted at $0$.
 Similarly, the coupling in \cite{MR3877544} only works for loops with length greater than $N^{\theta-2}$, where

 on an event with probability at least

 for some $c\in(0,\infty)$.
-They also obtained a slightly weaker bound $c N^{-1/4}\log N$ on the supreme distance between the coupled loops, instead of $c N^{-1}\log N$ in \eqref{eq:ltf}.
-This is because they established a weaker coupling between random walk bridges on $\Zb^d$ with the Brownian bridges (see Lemma~\ref{lem:kmtd}), for $d\ge 3$.
-Note that the strong KMT coupling in dimension $2$ established in \cite{LTF2007} (see Lemma~\ref{lem:kmt}), as well as the exact combinatorial formula \eqref{eq:qn}, relies on a trick which is specific to $d=2$: We can rotate $\Zb^2$ by $45$ degrees, so that the original simple random walk projected to the vertical and horizontal axes are independent simple random walks.
+They also obtained a slightly weaker bound $c N^{-1/4}\log N$ on the supremum distance between the coupled loops, instead of $c N^{-1}\log N$ in \eqref{eq:ltf}.
+This is because they established a weaker coupling between random walk bridges on $\Zb^d$ and the Brownian bridges (see Lemma~\ref{lem:kmtd}), for $d\ge 3$, compared to the strong KMT coupling for $d=2$ established in \cite{LTF2007} (see Lemma~\ref{lem:kmt}).
+This strong coupling, as well as the exact combinatorial formula \eqref{eq:qn}, relies on a trick which is specific to $d=2$: If we consider a simple random walk on $\Zb^2$ rotated by $45$ degrees, then its projections to the vertical and horizontal axes are independent simple random walks.

 In this paper, we consider both the \emph{discrete-time} random walk loop soups (as in \cite{LTF2007, MR3877544}), and the \emph{continuous-time} random walk loop soups on $\Zb^d$, where every walk spends an (independent) exponential time with mean $1$ at each vertex.
-The latter version is more natural when one considers the occupation time field of the loop soup, due to a well-known isomorphism theorem \cite{MR2815763}.
-In addition, the latter version is equal to the ``restriction'' of the Brownian loop soup on the cable graph of $\Zb^d$ (i.e.\ we restrict the Brownian loops on the cable graph to stay on a vertex, before jumping to the next vertex).
-The two versions of random walk loop soups are the same, if one forgets the time parametrization and remove the single-vertex loops in the continuous-time random walk loop soup (see \cite[Section 9]{MR2677157}).
-However, since our coupling takes into account the time-parametrization of the loops, the couplings for the two versions of loop soups need separate proofs, which can be done in parallel (also see Remark~\ref{rmk:time}).
 By abuse of notation, we use $\wt \Ac_\lambda$ to denote both versions of random walk loop soups.
 The actual version we use will be specified in the context.
+The two versions of random walk loop soups are the same, if one forgets the time parametrization and remove the single-vertex loops in the continuous-time random walk loop soup (see \cite[Section 9]{MR2677157}).
+However, since our coupling takes into account the time-parametrization of the loops, the couplings for the two versions of loop soups need separate proofs, which can mostly be done in parallel (also see Remark~\ref{rmk:time}).

+The continuous-time random walk loop soup is more natural when one considers its occupation-time field, because of a well-known isomorphism theorem relating this field to the GFF \cite{MR2815763}.
+In addition, it is equal to the ``restriction'' of the Brownian loop soup on the metric graph of $\Zb^d$ (i.e.\ we restrict the Brownian loops on the metric graph to stay on a vertex, before jumping to the next vertex).
+In other words, we can naturally couple these two versions of loop soups to establish a one-to-one correspondence between them, with the paired loops staying within a supremum distance of 1 of each other.